Writing a newsletter. UGH!

 Top of mind—right where you want to be

-One of the key benefits of writing a newsletter (compared to say, Tweeting, writing Facebook Ads, or being on other social media) is that you communicate directly with people in your audience.
+One of the key benefits of writing a newsletter (compared to say, Tweeting, writing Facebook Ads, or other social media marketing) is that you communicate directly with people in your audience.

 You land in someone’s inbox.
 It’s the closest you can get to one-on-one communication while also reaching a lot of people at the same time.